Status Quo (band): 2010–2013: Hello Quo, "Frantic Four" reunion tours and Bula Quo!

 Rossi and Parfitt were each awarded the OBE in the 2010 New Year Honours for services to music and their long-standing charity work, including for The Prince's Trust, British Heart Foundation and Nordoff-Robbins Music Therapy.
 Classic Rock magazine reported on 17 March 2010 that the band had patched up their relationship with Lancaster, and were discussing the possibility of a future collaboration.
 The article stated "While the band are back on friendly terms with Alan, it's unlikely we'll see any future reunion, with Quo continuing as normal and Lancaster busy with charity events and overseeing the activities of his son's band The Presence".

 On 20 September 2010, Status Quo was honoured with a PRS for Music plaque commemorating their first gig at the Welcome Inn in Well Hall Road, Eltham, where the band first performed in 1967.
 Later that month, on 26 September, a new version of "In the Army Now", titled "In the Army Now (2010)", was released through Universal / UMC as a single, with all profits from the single donated equally to the British Forces Foundation and Help for Heroes charities.
 Live at the BBC, a box set of sessions, live concerts and TV appearances at the BBC was released on 24 October 2010.
 The set was released in various formats: a full 7CD and 1DVD version covering almost all appearances, while the 2CD and 4CD versions present some highlights; the DVD was also released individually.

 Their twenty-ninth studio album, Quid Pro Quo, was released in a deluxe format exclusively at Tesco on 30 May 2011.
 The regular edition was released elsewhere on 6 June.
-The album peaked at No. 10 on the UK chart.
+The album peaked at number 10 on the UK chart.
 December 2011 saw Status Quo undertake their first all-arenas UK winter tour.
 Quo also performed for the first time at The O2 in London.
 The tour was dubbed Quofest and featured Roy Wood and Kim Wilde as support for all shows, and joining the band during the encore.

 The band's first cinematic documentary, Hello Quo!, was filmed in 2011 with director Alan G. Parker; it screened in cinemas on 22 October 2012, and was released on Blu-ray and DVD the following week.
 The documentary included contributions from Brian May, Jeff Lynne, Cliff Richard, Joe Elliott, Paul Weller, Joe Brown, Jim Lea, Andy Scott, and Steve Diggle.

 Parfitt and Rossi at the UK film premiere of Bula Quo! in July 2013.